-METR CONTRACT is made effective on, 2007 between the SANTA CRUZ COPOLITAN TRANSIT DISTRICT, a political subdivision of the State of California ("District"), and ("Contractor").
-1. RECITALS 1.01 District's Primary Objective District is a public entity whose primary objective is providing public transportation and has its principal office at 370 Encinal Street, Suite 100, Santa Cruz, California 95060.
-1.02 District's Need for Schedule Optimization And Training In Hastus 2006 Services District has the need for Schedule Optimization And Training In Hastus 2006 Services.
+THIS CONTRACT is made effective on \\\\\\, 2007 between the SANTA CRUZ METROPOLITAN TRANSIT DISTRICT, a political subdivision of the State of California ("District"), and \\\\\\ ("Contractor").

+District is a public entity whose primary objective is providing public transportation and has its principal office at 370 Encinal Street, Suite 100, Santa Cruz, California 95060.

+1.02 District's Need for Schedule Optimization And Training In Hastus 2006 Services

+District has the need for Schedule Optimization And Training In Hastus 2006 Services.
 In order to obtain these services, the District issued a Request for Proposals, dated November 27, 2006, setting forth specifications for such services.
 The Request for Proposals is attached hereto and incorporated herein by reference as Exhibit "A".

-1.03 Contractor's Proposal Contractor is a firm/individual qualified to provide Schedule Optimization And Training In Hastus 2006 Services and whose principal place of business is Pursuant to the Request for Proposals by the District, Contractor submitted a proposal for Schedule Optimization And Training In Hastus 2006 Services, which is attached hereto and incorporated herein by reference as Exhibit "B." 1.04 Selection of Contractor and Intent of Contract On, District selected Contractor as the offeror whose proposal was most advantageous to the District, to provide the Schedule Optimization And Training In Hastus 2006 Services described herein.
+1.03 Contractor's Proposal

+Contractor is a firm/individual qualified to provide Schedule Optimization And Training In Hastus 2006 Services and whose principal place of business is \\\\\\.
+Pursuant to the Request for Proposals by the District, Contractor submitted a proposal for Schedule Optimization And Training In Hastus 2006 Services, which is attached hereto and incorporated herein by reference as Exhibit "B."

+On \\\\\\, District selected Contractor as the offeror whose proposal was most advantageous to the District, to provide the Schedule Optimization And Training In Hastus 2006 Services described herein.
 This Contract is intended to fix the provisions of these services.

-D istrict and Contractor agree as follows: 2.
-INCORPORATED DOCUMENTS AND APPLICABLE LAW 2.01 Documents Incorporated in this Contract The documents below are attached to this Contract and by reference made a part hereof.
+The documents below are attached to this Contract and by reference made a part hereof.
 This is an integrated Contract.
 This writing constitutes the final expression of the parties' contract, and it is a complete and exclusive statement of the provisions of that Contract, except for written amendments, if any, made after the date of this Contract in accordance with Section 13.14.

-A. Exhibit "A" Santa Cruz Metropolitan Transit District's "Request for Proposals" dated November 27, 2006
+A. Exhibit "A"

+Santa Cruz Metropolitan Transit District's "Request for Proposals" dated November 27, 2006

-Exhibit "B" (Contractor's Proposal)
+B. Exhibit "B" (Contractor's Proposal)